StepManiaX: Music

-The soundtrack style for StepManiaX is similar in approach to other dance games such as Dance Dance Revolution, Pump It Up, ReRave, In The Groove, and iDance.
+The soundtrack style for StepManiaX is similar in approach to other dance games such as Dance Dance Revolution, Pump It Up, and In The Groove.
 The soundtrack generally consists of higher tempo music with easy to follow beats and well-defined rhythms.
 The song selection consists of newer songs that have never appeared in other music games, as well as older licenses that have also appeared in other music games.
-Alongside these older licenses are newer songs made by the same artists who worked on other music games, such as Naoki Maeda, the original sound director for Dance Dance Revolution, Yahpp, one of the original members of Pump It Up's in-house production group BanYa, and Kyle Ward, the original sound director of In The Groove.
+Alongside these older licenses are newer songs made by the same artists who worked on other music games, such as: Naoki Maeda, the original sound director for Dance Dance Revolution; Yahpp, one of the original members of Pump It Up's in-house production group BanYa; and Kyle Ward, the original sound director of In The Groove.

-StepManiaX originally launched with a soundtrack of 80 songs, with 31 of the 80 original songs requiring extra payment from the game owner to access.
-Since the initial launch, no other additional content has required an additional purchase.
+StepManiaX originally launched with a soundtrack of 80 songs, consisting of 52 standard songs and 28 premium songs.
+Premium songs are only available with a purchase from the arcade operator.
 Starting on March 5, 2018, StepManiaX started receiving free content updates, with the update schedule moving to a monthly cadence in April 2020.
-On August 17, 2021, four songs were removed from StepManiaX.